-If you request a funding amount greater than the ceiling of the award range, we will consider your application non-responsive, and it will not enter into the review process.
+If applicants request a funding amount greater than the ceiling of the award range, HHS/CDC will consider the application non-responsive, and it will not enter into the review process.
 We will notify you that your application did not meet the submission requirements.

-Special Requirements: If your application is incomplete or non-responsive to the special requirements listed in this section, it will not enter into the review process.
+Special Requirements: If your application is incomplete or nonresponsive to the special requirements listed in this section, it will not enter into the review process.
 We will notify you that your application did not meet submission requirements.

-• HHS/CDC will consider late applications non-responsive.
+- HHS/CDC will consider late applications non-responsive.
 See section "IV.3.
-Submission Dates and Times" for more information on deadlines.

-Note: Title 2 of the United States Code Section 1611 states that an organization described in Section 501(c)(4) of the Internal Revenue Code that engages in lobbying activities is not eligible to receive Federal funds constituting an award, grant, or loan.
+Submission Dates and Times" for more information on - Note: Title 2 of the United Sates Code Section 1611 states that an organization described in Section 501(c)(4) of the Internal Revenue Code that engages in lobbying activities is not eligible to receive Federal funds constituting an award, grant, or loan.